jpaulm/javafbp-websockets/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/javafbp-websockets.svg?label=JavaFBP-WebSockets)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22javafbp-websockets%22)

 This project comprises some components which support WebSockets for JavaFBP, plus a test case to illustrate their use.
-The components are based on **@tootallnate**'s AutobahnServerTest code - see the [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) web page - split into two JavaFBP components: `WebSocketReceive` and `WebSocketRespond`.
+The components are based on the "AutobahnServerTest" code on the [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) web page - split into two JavaFBP components: `WebSocketReceive` and `WebSocketRespond`.

 The key concept here is that of FBP "substreams", where each substream is delimited by special Information Packets (IPs): `open bracket` and `close bracket`.
 The first IP of each substream (right after the `open bracket`) provides the context information, including an indication of which client sent it.
 This is also used to direct the output to the correct client.